 What is Macleods Isoniazid 300mg?

-Macleods Isoniazid 300mg (also known as INH) is a primary antibiotic used for the treatment and prevention of tuberculosis (TB).
-It belongs to the hydrazide class of medicines and works by stopping the growth of the bacteria that cause TB.
+Macleods Isoniazid 300mg (often called INH) is a critical antibiotic used for treating and preventing tuberculosis (TB).
+It belongs to the antitubercular class of medicines and works by stopping the growth of the bacteria that cause TB.

-In Nigeria, this medication is a core part of the National Tuberculosis and Leprosy Control Programme (NTBLCP) guidelines.
-It is often used for TB Preventive Treatment (TPT) to stop latent infections from becoming active.
+In Nigeria, this medication is a cornerstone of the National Tuberculosis and Leprosy Control Programme (NTBLCP).
+It is used for both active TB treatment and TB Preventive Treatment (TPT) to prevent latent infections from becoming active.

 Key Uses & Benefits

-- TB Prevention: Used for individuals exposed to TB or those with latent infections.
+- TB Prevention: Recommended for people exposed to TB or those with latent infections to stay healthy.

-For best results, take this medicine on an empty stomach, either 1 hour before or 2 hours after meals.
-It is important to take it at the same time every day to maintain a steady level in your system.
+For the best results, take Isoniazid on an empty stomach, either 1 hour before or 2 hours after a meal.
+Taking it at the same time every day helps maintain a steady level in your body.

-Complete the full course of treatment as prescribed by your doctor.
-Stopping early can lead to the bacteria becoming resistant to the drug.
+It is very important to finish the full course of treatment as prescribed by your doctor.
+Stopping early, even if you feel better, can lead to the bacteria becoming resistant to the drug.

 Side Effects and Precautions

-Common side effects include nausea, loss of appetite, and fatigue.
-Some people may experience numbness or tingling in the hands and feet (peripheral neuropathy).
-To prevent this, your doctor may prescribe Vitamin B6 (Pyridoxine) to take alongside your Isoniazid.
+Common side effects may include nausea, tiredness, or loss of appetite.
+Some patients may experience numbness or tingling in the hands and feet (peripheral neuropathy).
+To prevent this, doctors in Nigeria often prescribe Vitamin B6 (Pyridoxine) to be taken with Isoniazid.

-Important: Avoid drinking alcohol while on this medication, as it increases the risk of liver irritation.
-If you notice yellowing of the eyes or dark urine, contact your healthcare provider immediately.
+Important Safety Note: Avoid drinking alcohol while on this medication, as it can increase the risk of liver irritation.
+If you notice yellowing of the eyes (jaundice) or dark urine, please contact your healthcare provider or a GoMed pharmacist immediately.